Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 White noise is an invaluable tool to put your overtired baby to sleep; It works because it imitates the sound (environment) a baby is used to hearing in the womb.

 You can also play soothing music or a voice recording of yourself to help calm your baby and get them to sleep well and sound.

 Babies enjoy sucking.
 It helps to calm them; this is why a pacifier is a great way to get your baby to sleep.

 Hold a pacifier to your baby’s mouth, and let them suck on it until they relax and fall asleep.

 Pacifiers are a great way to help your overtired baby sleep well.
-In event of your baby jolting awake mid nap time, a pacifier can help put them back to sleep.
+If your baby is jolting awake mid-nap time, a pacifier can help put them back to sleep.

-Breaking the addiction can be a challenge though, I gave my son a pair of boxing gloves as a pacifier alternative and it worked!
+Breaking the addiction can be challenging, though, I gave my son a pair of boxing gloves as a pacifier alternative, and it worked!

 Method 5: Hold Your Baby

-Holding your baby till they fall asleep might not sound like a convenient idea to you, but if it’ll give your baby some sleep time, please do it!
+Holding your baby till they fall asleep might not sound like a convenient idea, but if it gives your baby some sleep time, please do it!

 Babies enjoy the warmth of their caregivers; Body contact will help your baby feel safe and secure and can help them fall asleep.